pkosiec/mongo-seeding/examples/custom-docker-image/README.md

-# Custom Docker Image
+# Custom Docker image
-This example shows how to build your own Docker image based on Mongo Seeding image.
+This example presents how to build your own Docker image based on [Mongo Seeding Docker image](../docker-image).
 It allows you to prepare image that contains import data inside and is already configured for your needs.

+## Usage

+1. After cloning the repository, navigate to this directory.
 1. To build the image, run:

     ```bash